Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Non-axisymmetric accretion flows

 Following (\ref{EQN_TeT90}), we consider sub-critical accretion allowing for the formation of a torus in suspended accretion, which catalytically converts most of the input from the black hole into gravitational radiation at frequencies about

-with lesser emission at higher frequencies \citep{bro06}, accompanied by a minor output (\ref{EQN_Lj}) in BPJs.
+with $\Omega_T\lesssim \Omega_{ISCO}$ (inequality for an extended disk or thick torus) with lesser emission at higher frequencies \citep{bro06}, accompanied by a minor output (\ref{EQN_Lj}) in BPJs.
 The former features a distinctive descending chirp, due to expansion of the ISCO as the black hole spins down \citep{van08}.
-This emission is subsequent to any gravitational burst associated with the initial formation of the black hole and continuing accretion \citep{ree74,due04,lip83,leu97,fon01,nag07,lip09,fry02} and separate from any quasi-mode ringing (QNR) of the event horizon \citep{tho86,kok99} with relatively high frequencies ($l=m=2$) \citep{ech98}
+This emission is subsequent to any gravitational burst associated with the initial formation of the black hole and continuing accretion \citep{ree74,due04,lip83,leu97,fon01,nag07,lip09,fry02} and separate from any quasi-normal mode ringing (QNR) of the event horizon \citep{tho86,kok99} with relatively high frequencies ($l=m=2$) \citep{ech98}

 Quite generally, gravitational radiation from ISCO waves is described by mass moments $I_{lm}$ in the quantum numbers $l$ and $m$ of spherical harmonics has a luminosity (Appendix A)

 In practice, it appears that most of the emission comes from $m=l$ \citep{bro06}.
 To leading order $\Omega_T^2\propto r^{-3}$, whereby (\ref{EQN_LQ1}) satisfies